aim of this project is to disseminate scientific work and discoveries to a wide

 from text, screenshots and high-quality pictures to video footage from aerial

 and underwater drones.
-The successful applicant(s) will be expected to
+The student will be expected to

 demonstrate creativity and independence in order to edit the raw material and